 Assess a possible sense of urgency: Do you actually need to send yet another text?
 Perhaps you should let the other person have a little more time in order to respond.

-Do not overanalyze: It is rather too easy to get carried away by overanalyzing everything you write.
 Not that you are not being courteous, but do not think through everything.
 A second text, when genuinely and thoughtfully written, is unlikely to injure the conversation.

 Read More: Flirty Messages for Her: Sweet Texts to Pique Her Interest